-In 2019 the key note speakers were, Professor Johann W. Kolar, ETH Zurich, Switzerland, Professor Leon Tolbert, University of Tennessee, USA, Professor Annette Muetze, Graz University of Technology, Austria, Professor Frede Blaabjerg, Aalborg University, Denmark, Dr Galina Mirzaeva, University of Newcastle, Australia and Professor Alex Huang, University of Texas at Austin, USA.
+The 2019 Conference included keynote presentations delivered by: Professor Johann W. Kolar, ETH Zurich, Switzerland, Professor Leon Tolbert, University of Tennessee, USA, Professor Annette Muetze, Graz University of Technology, Austria, Professor Frede Blaabjerg, Aalborg University, Denmark, Dr Galina Mirzaeva, University of Newcastle, Australia and Professor Alex Huang, University of Texas at Austin, USA.

 The Centre for Power Electronics Research Showcase addressed several of the key issues critical to the increased adoption of Wide Bandgap (WBG) Semiconductors within the growing power electronics industry.
 Please visit the following link for a copy of presentations and videos of the showcase: Centre for Power Electronics Research Showcase 2021

 Power Electronics Machines and Drives technologies underpin the electrification of our energy and transport systems but to make them more effective it is essential to realise improvements in power density, costs of manufacturing, reliability and techniques for integration.
 The Symposium in 2019 explored the arising technological challenges and potential solutions in four key topic areas:

 SiC devices, reliability, converters and applications tutorial 2019

 This tutorial saw leading academics from the Centre for Power Electronics will give an overview of the current status of wide band-gap technology, highlighting the need for the technology, its applications and the key challenges that remain.